This is the preliminary program and might be subject to changes.

 Gimme-5 format presentations

 As a relatively new format, we offer slots in one of three Gimme 5 sessions.
-Especially PhD students are encouraged to submit abstracts for this format, in which every presenter has five minutes for a maximum of five Powerpoint slides.
+Especially PhD students are encouraged to submit abstracts for this format, in which every presenter has five minutes to present a maximum of five Powerpoint slides.
 After each short presentation, a discussion of up to three minutes is added.
 Ten contributions are to be presented within one session.

+The Congress workshops involve active participation through interactive discussions, demonstrations, and/or experiential learning through hands-on experiences for participants.
+Applied workshops offer opportunities for practitioners to share their professional practice strategies.
+Evidence-based workshops will be given priority.
 Research workshops can include, but are not limited to, research methods, ethics in research, theory or measurement development, grant writing and mentoring in scientific writing.

 The Science Slam will take place at the open evening session (Tuesday, 16 July).
 It offers funny and creative, but still informative, scientific presentations of up-to-date and original research.
 The science slam is a special form of oral presentation that reaches a broad audience.

-Several Pre-Congress workshops will be offered on Monday 15 July 2019 at the FEPSAC Congress Venue.
+Several Pre-congress workshops will be offered on Monday July 15, 2019 at the FEPSAC Congress Venue.